jacksonrayhamilton/dragoncards/documents/project-outline.md

   ready and then performs combat.
 - Dragons have life.
 When their life is reduced to 0, the dragon dies.
 Once both dragons die that player loses.
+- You can either attack, switch or counter with each dragon.
+- Attacking
+  - If being countered by attack target, inflict damage to self.
+  - Else inflict damage to attack target.
+- Switch
+  - Indices of both of a player's dragons are swapped to affect incoming attacks.
+  - Has priority.
+- Counter
+  - Sets the counterer into a countering state in which an attack will be negated and damage will be inflicted onto the attacker.
+  - Has priority.

 Project Organization
 --------------------